heygrady/react-redux-notes/redux-wordpress.md

   *Note:* You may want to read about [double exclaimation points](http://stackoverflow.com/a/9284677/5149458).

 3. `mapDispatchToProps()` is a function that allows you to create functions that dispatch actions and map them to props of a component.
+This function is also used by the `connect()` function and is called every time the state changes.
 Our list component needs to request posts if they haven't been loaded yet.
 The `fetchAll()` action starts the AJAX request for loading posts from the server.
-When that completes the list component will reload and display the posts from the store.
+When that completes, the list component will reload and display the posts from the store.

   ```js
   // this is the correct place to dispatch actions